Representations of \'etale groupoids on $L^p$-spaces: Borel Bundles of Banach spaces

-\begin{remark} It is not difficult to verify that the disintegration of a decomposable operator $T$ is essentially unique, in the sense that if $x\mapsto T_{x}$ and $x\mapsto \widetilde{T}_{x}$ are two Borel sections defining the same decomposable operator, then $T_{x}=\widetilde{T}_{x}$ for $\mu $-almost every $x$ in $X$. \end{remark}
+\begin{remark} It is not difficult to verify that the disintegration of a decomposable operator $T$ is essentially unique, in the sense that if $x\mapsto T_{x}$ and $x\mapsto \widetilde{T}_{x}$ are two Borel sections defining the same decomposable operator, then $T_{x}= \widetilde{T}_{x}$ for $\mu $-almost every $x$ in $X$; see for example \cite[ Lemma F.20]{williams_crossed_2007}. \end{remark}